-You may make secure payments online at, http://mycampus.swu.edu/ics\using one of the following methods: Master Card, Discover Card, Visa, echeck, or American Express.
+You may make payments using personal funds by calling our Student Accounts Office at 1-800-282-8798, extension 5520 and using one of the following methods: MasterCard, Discover, VISA, eCheck, or American Express.

-The following describes acceptable payment plans for the Traditional campus programs.
+The following describes acceptable payment plans for the Traditional campus programs:

-Payment in full at registration.

-Two Pay Plan - Payment of student account in two equal payments.
-This plan has a per semester finance charge of \$20.00.
-Four Pay Plan - Payment of student account in four equal payments.
+- Payment in full at registration. - Two Pay Plan Total payment of student account is divided into two equal payments.
+This plan has a per semester finance charge of \$20.00. - Four Pay Plan Total payment of student account is divided into four equal payments.
+This plan has a per semester finance charge of \$60.00. - Five Pay Plan Total payment of student account is divided into five equal payments.
 This plan has a per semester finance charge of \$60.00.
-Five Pay Plan - Payment of student accounts in five equal payments.
-This plan has a per semester finance charge of \$60.00.
-This
+This plan is not available to seniors the semester of graduation.